nballener/nballener.github.io/_drafts/resume-2017.md

 Introduced, developed and demonstrated an automated unit testing script that watches the current working directory and runs unit tests when it detects file saves.
 It has opened up a better programming standard to the larger team, with plans for national roll out.

 ## Robert Bosch - *Student Engineer*

-* Worked autonomously to gather requirements from stakeholders (managers, developers, testers) and develop a suite of reporting tools, using a mixture of perl and Excel VBA
+Autonomously gathered requirements and developed a suite of reporting tools using a mixture of perl and Excel VBA.
+I was required to learn what each system they used, extract and consolidate data from multiple sources, and produce reports with usable information and in a clear format.
-* Solutions overcame current system short comings and improved defect resolution efficiencies

-### Projects
-* Was tasked to consolidate data from multiple sources into a report that our manager would present to the developers
-  * I gathered requirements from internal stakeholders, being management and developers
-  * Design
+Turn around times for defect reporting were dramatically reduced from an average of 60 seconds per defects, to 5 seconds for all outstanding defects.

-# Personal Experience
+# Personal Project

-* Utilise python and perl to create puzzles in PDF, JPG and PNG format
-* Software uses JOSN configurations to drive puzzle creation
+## Puzzles By Nilo

+A series of puzzles books generated through software written in perl and python.
+The programs read in JSON configurations then produce PDFs, JPGs, and PNGs files.

-* Software creates puzzles such as [Word Searches][1], [Number Searches][2] and [Number Fill In][3]
+Output PDFs are sent to a publisher, which is then distributed through Amazon and other book sellers.
+There are current 3 puzzles types available online at the moment: [Word Searches][1], [Number Searches][2] and [Number Fill In puzzles][3]

-* My Puzzle homepage - [puzzlesbynilo.com][4]
+I also share free puzzles sheets and book on my website, [puzzlesbynilo.com][4], which uses Wordpress.

 ## Programming Languages
 * Perl - 5 star